nomemory/andreinc-site/_posts/2010-09-30-generic-data-structures-in-c.md

 Note that the arguments are _generic_ and appear to be _typeless_, the preprocessor is not performing any validation on types (that's the compiler job) - but bear in mind this an advantage is also a disadvantage.

-If we want to expand the above macro (_see with the eyes of the compiler_ :p) you can use the `-E` switch with [`gcc`](http://gcc.gnu.org/).
+If we want to expand the above macro (_seeing with the eyes of the compiler_) you can use the `-E` switch with [`gcc`](http://gcc.gnu.org/).

-After the macro is expanded (replaced with the associated code) the sample above will look similar to this:
+After the macro is expanded, the sample code above becomes:

 ```c
 int main(){